-I'm a committed reed-maker with an engineering streak and to date I have designed and built several bassoon reed-making tools.
+I am a committed reed-maker with an engineering streak and to-date I have designed and built several bassoon reed-making tools.
 My inventions include a high-precision electric cane gouger, an electric cane trimmer, a sharpening jig for bassoon profiler knives, as well as several other gadgets.
 I am currently developing an electric cane profiling machine.

 My formal music studies began at the age of 7 in a specialized music school in my home country of Poland.
-Subsequently, I continued my education in the US, first at the Interlochen Arts Academy, and later at Miami University and the Indiana University School of Music, where I also served as Associate Instructor of Bassoon.
+Subsequently, I continued my education in the United States; first at the Interlochen Arts Academy, and later at Miami University and the Indiana University Jacobs School of Music, where I also served as Associate Instructor of Bassoon.

 Thanks for visiting!